stanford-rc/www.sherlock.stanford.edu/src/docs/storage/index.md

 # Storage <small>on Sherlock</small>

-Sherlock provides access to several file systems, each with distinct storage characteristics.
-Each user and PI group get access to a set of predefined directories in these file systems to store their data.
+Sherlock provides access to several filesystems, each with distinct storage characteristics.
+Each user and PI group get access to a set of predefined directories in these filesystems to store their data.

 !!! danger "Sherlock is a compute cluster, not a storage system"